motion to enforce child support payments

 That being said, if nothing else works, the threat of incarceration may serve as a motivator.
 Most jurisdictions are understandably reluctant to exercise this option, but it exists and may be the one that delivers results.

-Child support is one of the largest financial obligations that result from a divorce.
+Child support is one of the most significant financial obligations that result from a divorce.
 Depending on the age and number of children supported, the payments can last for multiple decades and cost tens or even hundreds of thousands of dollars.

-Regardless of how you and your ex feel about each other, the ability to work together in the best interest of the children is essential to their happiness and well-being.
+Regardless of how you and your ex feel about each other, the ability to work together in the children’s best interests is essential to their happiness and well-being.
 The key to this is having proper expectations, knowledge, and legal counsel.